How to Save Money While Traveling Abroad: Top Budget Tips

 Consider Hostels or Guesthouses

 If you're looking to save some cash, think about hostels or guesthouses instead of hotels.
-They're usually cheaper, and you get to meet other people traveling.
+They're usually cheaper, and you get to meet other travelers.
 Many have kitchens where you can cook your meals, which helps cut down on food costs.
 Before you book, do a little digging to make sure they're clean and safe.

 Think About Shared Rooms

 For even bigger savings, shared rooms, like dorms or shared spaces on Airbnb, can be a good move.
-Websites such as Couchsurfing can also you get in touch with locals who are willing to let you stay for free.
+Websites such as Couchsurfing can also get you in touch with locals who are willing to let you stay for free.
 This is a great way to save money and learn about different cultures.

 Book Your Trip Early